mholling/las2poly/README.md

 Points are thinned before triangulation, so no pre-processing is required.

 The lidar tiles should be classified to indicate ground points.
-Non-ground points are used in the triangulation, but not for analysis of flatness.
+Ground heights of non-ground points are interpolated from neighbouring ground points before analysis of flatness.
 Spurious points, including low- and high-noise points (classes 7 and 18) and specular water reflections